Inmate pleads guilty in stabbing attack on prison guard

 PORTSMOUTH, Ohio – A man already convicted in three slayings and serving a life sentence has pleaded guilty to attempted aggravated murder and other charges in an attack on an Ohio prison guard.

-Casey Pigge (pij) has been sentenced to 32 more years in prison.

-Pigge pleaded guilty Wednesday in Scioto County in the Feb.
+Casey Pigge was sentenced to 32 more years in prison after pleading guilty Wednesday in the Feb.
 20, 2018, attack on Matthew Mathias.
-Authorities said Pigge and a co-defendant attacked the officer at Southern Ohio Correctional Facility in Lucasville as he was escorting them to the prison infirmary.

-Prosecutors say Mathias was stabbed 32 times with knives made of metal from the inmates' beds.
+Pigge and co-defendant Greg Reinke had planned their attack on the correction officer at Southern Ohio Correctional Facility in Lucasville, prosecutors said.
+They said Mathias was stabbed with shanks that Pigge made of pieces of metal from the inmates' beds, the Chillicothe Gazette reported .

+Mathias was stabbed 32 times as he was escorting the two inmates to the prison infirmary, according to prosecutors.
+He has numerous internal injuries and still hasn't returned to work.

 Information from: Chillicothe Gazette, http://www.chillicothegazette.com